Alfie Devine: Loan to Plymouth Argyle

 On 17 January 2024, Devine joined Plymouth Argyle of the Championship on loan until the end of the 2023–24 season, where director of football Neil Dewsnip noted that head coach Ian Foster had previously selected Devine for international duty in the England setup.
 On 1 April, Devine was sent off after receiving two yellow cards with 12 minutes to go of what proved to be Foster's last game in charge of the club.
 He made nine starts and six substitute appearances, and Dewsnip hinted that the club would try to bring him back for the following season.

 Loan to Westerlo

 On 4 September 2024, Devine joined Belgian Pro League club Westerlo on loan for the 2024–25 season.
 He sustained a hamstring injury in February and was sidelined for six weeks.
 He scored six goals in 32 games across the campaign.

-Loan to Preston North End
+Preston North End

 On 8 August 2025, Devine signed a new contract with Spurs and joined Championship club Preston North End on a season-long loan.
 He scored on his home debut at Deepdale, a 2–1 win over Leicester City on 16 August, having rounded goalkeeper Jakub Stolarczyk and finished from a tight angle at 20 yd out.
+He scored eight goals across 48 appearances across the 2025–26 season, being named as Preston's Young Player of the Year.

+On 7 July 2026, Devine signed a five-year contract with Preston after the club paid a club-record fee for him, reportedly in the region of £6 million.